FBP II: FOTOFILMIC BOOK PROGRAM LED BY GREG GIRARD: 9-MONTH MENTORSHIP + 3 EXHIBITIONS (BOWEN ISLAND-PARIS-TOKYO)

-Over the course of 9 months, participants in this new long form mentoring program will get the opportunity to develop ready-to-pitch or self-publish book maquettes of their chosen photography projects from scratch.
-At the heart of FBP is the desire to offer photographers of all levels and backgrounds a practical, well structured approach to molding their best work into compelling book objects.
-To achieve this important goal and pivotal step in any photographer’s career, we are incredibly grateful to have gathered a most ideal mentoring team in acclaimed documentary artist Greg Girard – the author of over a dozen highly regarded and collected photobooks to date – and long time publishing collaborators Michael Kominek – who runs the reputed Kominek Books publishing house and Kominek photo gallery in Berlin – and designer Gonzalo Sanchez, who worked on many of Greg’s books through the years.
+Over the course of 9 exciting months, participants in this second edition FBP long form mentoring program will receive the unique opportunity to develop ready-to-pitch (or self-publish) book maquettes of their chosen photography projects from scratch.
+At the heart of FBP is the desire to offer photographers of all levels and backgrounds a practical, well structured approach to molding their best work or projects into compelling book objects.
+To achieve this important goal and pivotal step in any photographer’s career, we are immensely grateful to welcome back the first FBP edition’s acclaimed mentoring team centered around legendary documentary artist Greg Girard – the author of over a dozen highly regarded and collected photobooks – seconded by his long time publishing team: collaborators Michael Kominek of the reputed Kominek Books publishing house and gallery in Berlin, and reputed designer Gonzalo Sanchez, who both worked in tandem on many of Greg’s celebrated books over many years including “In the Near Distance” (2010), “JAL 76 88” (2024) and just recently “Snack Sakura” (2025).

-FBP includes two intensive in-person retreats, first on Bowen Island at the FOTOFILMIC Space at the start of the program in September, then in Tokyo, Japan, in March, where participants will receive additional feedback on their forming book projects from select renowned Asia-based photography editors.
-Complementing these seven days of physical gathering is a robust 26-hour schedule of both individual and group remote meetings with Greg, Michael, and Gonzalo to ensure steady, continuous progress through all phases of the bookmaking process: from rigorous editing and page sequencing to build rich and nuanced storytelling arcs, to finding bold, coherent design identities with materials to match, and more.
-All final book maquettes will receive a feature exhibition at the FOTOFILMIC Space in the summer of 2026, and be presented again in Paris the following fall in November 2026 during the Paris Photo week.
+FBP includes two intensive in-person retreats: first on Bowen Island at the FOTOFILMIC Space at the start of the program in September, then in Tokyo, Japan, in March, where participants will receive additional feedback on their nearly formed book projects from three highly renowned Asia-based photography editors and curators.
+Slotted in between and complementing these seven days of physical gathering is a robust 26-hour schedule of both individual and group remote meetings with Greg, Michael, and Gonzalo to ensure steady, continuous progress through all phases of the bookmaking process: from rigorous editing and page sequencing to build rich and nuanced storytelling arcs, to finding bold, coherent design identities with materials to match, and more.

 CORE MENTOR: GREG GIRARD